Stream Reservation Protocol: Description

 Required bandwidth is calculated as MaxFrameSize × MaxIntervalFrames.

-If a bridge is able to reserve the required resources, it propagates the advertisement to the next bridge; othervise a 'talker failed' message is raised.
+If a bridge is able to reserve the required resources, it propagates the advertisement to the next bridge; otherwise a 'talker failed' message is raised.

 When the advertise message reaches the listener, it replies with 'listener ready' message that propagates back to the talker.

 Talker advertise and listener ready messages can be de-registered, which terminates the stream.
 Periodic polling of advertise and ready messages is used to detect unresponsive devices.

 Worst case latency is recalculated at every bridge, so higher protocol layers can use it for media synchronization.

 For credit-based shaper defined in IEEE 802.1Qav, Stream Reservation Class A is the highest, with worst-case latency requirement of 2 ms, and a measurement interval (maximum transmission period) of 125 μs; Class B has the second highest with worst-case latency of 50 ms, and a measurement interval of 250 μs.
 The maximum number of hops is 7.
 The per-port peer delay provided by gPTP and the network bridge residence delay are added to calculate the accumulated delays and ensure the latency requirement is met.
 Control traffic has the third highest priority and includes gPTP and SRP traffic.
-IEEE 802.1Qbv time-aware scheduler introduces Class CDT for realtime control data from sensors and command streams to actuators, with worst-case latency of 100 μs over 5 hops, and maximum transmission period of 0.5 ms. Class CDT takes the highest priority over classes A, B, and control traffic.

-The measurement interval is 125 μs for Class A traffic and 250 μs for Class B.